|

 The original closure date for submissions on the Campbelltown Road 'Upgrade' was the 13th May 2013...however many affected residents knew nothing about the project or found out too late to participate in the RMS's community information sessions.

-and local MPs Bryan Doyle and Andrew McDonald, on the 31st May the Minister for Roads (the Hon.
+After complaints by residents and lobbying by Campbelltown Council and local MPs Bryan Doyle and Andrew McDonald, on the 31st May the Minister for Roads (the Hon.
 Duncan Gay) ordered the RMS to extend the submission closure deadline to June 28th.

 Local MP Bryan Doyle put out a media release informing the community of his assistance in this matter, but has surprised residents by throwing his support behind the project before the RMS has completed its review, particularly as preliminary investigations do not support the project's claims.

-Bryan Doyle MP media release:
+Bryan Doyle MP media release: Click here

 Macarthur Advertiser, 4th June 2013: More time for Campbelltown Road upgrade feedback